RyokoNod/sdm-asian-elephants/data/README.md

 # The datasets and output files

 This folder contains the datasets I used for modeling, the input files I created from them, and the outputs of the models in the ```codes``` folder.
 Most files here are either tab-separated txt files or CSV, and if not, they are most likely CSVT files, metafiles that are used in QGIS.
-The files that contain data or predictions have a common key "HID", which are unique identifiers for each grid used in mapping features, labels, and predictions.
+The files that contain data or predictions have a common key "HID", which are unique identifiers for each geospatial grid used in mapping features, labels, and predictions.

 Below are descriptions of what you can find inside each folder.